marine compressed air

 Compressed Air in Submarines

-The importance of the air systems to a submarine cannot be overemphasized since virtually every operation in the diving and surfacing procedure is dependent upon air provided by one or more of the compressed air systems.
-Some of the more important operations depending on air pressure are the following:
+The importance of the air systems to a submarine cannot be overemphasized since virtually every operation in the diving and surfacing procedure is dependent upon air provided by one or more of

 Compressed air, is necessary in order to surface, submerge, attack, and cruise.